-In the framework of the theory of lumped LTI circuits, a reciprocal circuit is sometimes defined as a circuit which is exclusively composed of one or more resistors, inductors, coupled inductors, capacitors and transformers, because such a circuit satisfies the reciprocity theorem [2, Ch.
+In the framework of the theory of lumped LTI circuits, a reciprocal circuit is sometimes defined as a circuit which is exclusively composed of one or more resistors, inductors, coupled inductors, capacitors and transformers, because such a circuit satisfies the reciprocity theorem [4, Ch.
 16].
 Based on this definition, a circuit which is exclusively composed of reciprocal circuits is obviously a reciprocal circuit.

-In this paper, "reciprocity" refers to a more general definition of a reciprocal network, which is limited neither to lumped networks nor to passive networks, and only assumes that the network satisfies the conclusion of the reciprocity theorem.
-According to this definition, a reciprocal network is: singled-valued, linear and such that, in the Laplace domain, all transfer admittances, transfer impedances, transfer current ratios and transfer voltage ratios corresponding to admissible signal pairs satisfy the relations stated in the conclusion of the reciprocity theorem [1, Ch.
-2], [2, Ch.
+In this paper, "reciprocity" refers to a more general definition of a reciprocal device, which is limited neither to lumped networks nor to passive networks, and only assumes that the device satisfies the conclusion of the reciprocity theorem.
+According to this definition, a reciprocal device is: LTI, singled-valued and such that, in the Laplace domain, all transfer admittances, transfer impedances, transfer current ratios and transfer voltage ratios corresponding to admissible signal pairs satisfy the relations stated in the conclusion of the reciprocity theorem [3, Ch.
+2]-[4, Ch.
 16].
-Based on this definition, it is not at all obvious that a network which is exclusively composed of reciprocal networks should be reciprocal.
-This is why we need to prove the last statement of Theorem 1, according to which, if the added multiport is reciprocal (i.e., if \mathbf{Y}A is symmetric) and the original multiport is reciprocal, then \mathbf{Z}{PAM} is symmetric.
+Based on this definition, it is not at all obvious that a network which is exclusively composed of reciprocal devices should be a reciprocal device.
+This is why we need to prove the last statement of Theorem 1, according to which, if the added multiport is a reciprocal device (i.e., if \mathbf{Y}A is symmetric) and the original multiport is a reciprocal device, then \mathbf{Z}{PAM} is symmetric.